KBudge/lumaa-spring-2025-ai-ml/README.md

 # Dataset
-The dataset comes from Kaggle and includes the top 100 movies from IMDB.\
+The dataset comes from Kaggle and includes the top 100 movies from IMDB.
+I used the columns with the rank, title, description, and genre.\
 The CSV file is included in this repository so downloading it is not necessary.\
 You can download it from
 https://www.kaggle.com/datasets/adikhare/top-100-imdb-movies?resource=download&select=Top+100+IMDB+Movies.csv